TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 > [Note]
 For high availability DB instances, you cannot force restart.

-To force restart a DB instance, from the web console
+To force restart a DB instance, from the console

 ![db-instance-restart-force-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-restart-force-en.png)